mpelath/thorns/README.md

 ### Transformation Tree
 When you hit play with a modified trunk:
 1. Generates a complete 7-level binary tree
-2. At each branch level, randomly selects from enabled transformation pairs
+2. At each branch level, each transformation is independently checked against its probability
+3. Pitch modification, velocity modification, and time shift each have their own probability (0.0-1.0)
+4. Gate chaos and mutation are always applied, but use per-step probability logic
+5. Multiple transformations can be applied to the same branch (they stack in sequence)
-3. Pre-generates all random values (so playback is deterministic)
+6. Pre-generates all random values (so playback is deterministic)
-4. Stores full sequences at every node
+7. Stores full sequences at every node

-You can enable/disable individual transformations in PARAMS to control which types are used in the tree.
-If all transformations are disabled, only the trunk plays.
+If all transformation probabilities are 0.0, gate chaos and mutation still apply (with their per-step probabilities).
+To truly disable everything, set all probabilities to 0.0.

 ### Playback
 - Path parameter (0.0-0.99) determines which branch to follow at each level